Joeyh021/notes/src/cs118/oop.md

 ## Reference Variables

 There is no such thing as an object variable in Java.
 Only primitives (`int`,`char`,`float`...), and references.
 All objects are heap-allocated (`new`), and a reference to them stored.
-Methods are all pass by reference \*.
+Methods are all pass by value: either the value of the primitive, or the value of the reference. _Java is not pass by reference_ .
 Objects are never copied/cloned/duplicated implicitly.

 If a reference type is required (ie `Integer`), but a primitive is given (`(int) 1`), then the primitive will be _autoboxed_ into it's equivalent object type.

-\*technically, it's pass by value, but the value is of the reference.

 ## Abstract Classes and Interfaces